spenserblack/colorscheme.nvim/README.md

 background of your terminal.
 This is different from querying the system theme, but this might be good enough for you.
 Some colorschemes have both a dark and light mode.

+**WARNING:** Detecting the system theme currently only works on *Linux with a GNOME DE.*
+Any help to expand support is appreciated.

 ##### Example

 ```lua